AnalogRepublic/shopify-laravel-inertia-polaris-app-bridge/Readme.md

 -   Install the dev package with the branch just created `composer require shopify/shopify-api:dev-chore/psr-log-3`

 -   Start with the fallback route for login, and actual login routes

+-   Create the config/shopify.php file with the environment settings

+-   Update the AppServiceProvider.php to include the Shopify Boot Up sequence

+-   TODO: Update DB Handler to use User Model